pgorithm/xgamma-gui-tool/README.md

 - **Individual channel control**: Adjust red, green, and blue gamma values separately
 - **Overall gamma control**: Adjust all channels simultaneously
 - **Real-time preview**: See changes immediately on the reference test pattern
+- **Keyboard adjustments**: Click any slider once and fine-tune it with the ←/→ arrow keys (hold Shift for larger steps)
 - **Autostart support**: Save settings to be applied automatically on system startup
 - **Reset function**: Quickly reset all values to default (1.0) and remove autostart entries